elixirschool/elixirschool/lessons/basics/mix-tasks.md

 end
 ```

 Notice how we start the defmodule statement with `Mix.Tasks` and the name we want to call from the command line.
-One the second line we introduce the `use Mix.Task` which brings the `Mix.Task` behaviour into the namespace.
-We then declare a run function which ignores any arguements for now.
+On the second line we introduce the `use Mix.Task` which brings the `Mix.Task` behaviour into the namespace.
+We then declare a run function which ignores any arguments for now.
 Within this function, we call our `Hello` module and the `say` function.

 ## Mix Tasks in Action